 DB: Exactly seven weeks before she died of COVID, a pediatric nurse and mom named Dianna Brummel-Rathbun espoused her passionate anti-mask views to a Michigan school board.

 “My hubby said many people stood up and applauded after I was done!”
-Brummel-Rathbun wrote in a Facebook post with video the day after her speech at the Aug.
+Brummel-Rathbun wrote in a Facebook post with a video the day after her speech at the Aug.
 9 meeting. the next day.

 Among those who watched the five-minute clip was her cousin Jackie Verhage Tellier, who joins every respectable medical and scientific authority in believing that masks, as well as vaccines, save lives.